0

 When a rising damp treatment has failed, it is necessary to install a second damp-proof course treatment.
 If you are using damp-proofing creams, this treatment must take place on a separate mortar line to the original.
 Even though the first treatment was unsuccessful, the drill holes will have cured to stop the spread of the cream.

-If, however, Dryrod Damp-Proofing Rods are used to carry out the retreatment, the original drill holes can be used.
-The unique chemical formulation of the active ingredient contained within the rods is able to diffuse throughout the previously treated mortar course.
+If, however, Dryrod is used to carry out the retreatment, the original drill holes can be used.
+The chemical formulation of the active ingredient contained within the rods is able to diffuse throughout the previously treated mortar course.

 Knowledge is Power